 World War II History Lessons

 In Germany, history is a compulsory subject in schools.
 Students learn about World War II in great detail.
-This can be both interesting and informative, as it provides them with a greater understanding of the events that took place.
+This can be both interesting and informative, giving them a greater understanding of the events.

 Many World War II history lessons are taught in Germany.
 Germans also learn about the importance of democracy and how it can help to prevent future wars.